Site Map | Search Warsailors.com |Merchant Fleet Main Page | Warsailors.com Home

 Back to Marstenen on the "Ships starting with M" page.

-The text on this page was compiled with the help of: "Nortraships flåte", J. R. Hegland, "Sjøforklaringer fra 2. verdenskrig", Norwegian Maritime Museum, Volume II - (ref.
+The text on this page was compiled with the help of: "Nortraships flåte", J. R. Hegland, "Sjøforklaringer fra 2. verdenskrig", Norwegian Maritime Museum, Volume II and misc. - (ref.
 My sources).

 Be